-- Use the Data Reader tool to open the Data Info window and examine the plot in greater detail.
+- We can use the Data Reader tool to open the Data Info window and examine the plot in greater detail.
+Click on a data point to read component scores for each country.
 We can see that Spain and Portugal's protein sources differ from those of other European countries.
 Spain and Portugal rely on fruits and vegetables, while eastern European countries such as Albania, Bulgaria, Yugoslavia, and Romania prefer cereals and nuts.

 |To display country information in the Data Info window, as in the image above: